nicon8/immudb_syslog/README.md

 #Build docker image
 docker build --tag immudb_syslog
 ```
-Once image is built, there is no need to maintain the docker container in execution.
-We can directly specify the command inside docker run command.
+Once the image is built, there is no need to maintain the docker container during execution.
+We can directly specify the command inside 'docker run' command.

 ## Reading from syslog file with Docker